Atenaaragaw/WK2-customer-experience-analytics/README.md

-# Customer Experience Analytics: Ethiopian Digital Banking Reviews
+# Customer Experience Analytics for Fintech Apps

 This project provides a comprehensive analysis of customer satisfaction and thematic feedback for leading digital banking apps in Ethiopia: **Commercial Bank of Ethiopia (CBE)**, **Bank of Abyssinia (BOA)**, and **Dashen Bank**.